ashokmedasani/ashokmedasani.github.io/README.md

 - **Power BI for Data Analytics** – Completed July 2023
 - **Python for Data Science and Machine Learning** – Coursera, May 2023

----

-Feel free to adjust the formatting or add any additional information you think is relevant!